visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Slice_operator.rst

 multi-domain database.
 If you want to make sure that the slice plane's origin is at a specific node in a mesh, click the **Node** radio button and enter a new node number into the **Node** text field.
 Note that you must also specify a domain if you are slicing a multi-domain database.
+If the database contains multiple meshes, their will also be **Mesh** dropdown option from which to choose the mesh to use, as seen in the **Node** example in :numref:`Figure %s <slicewindow_origins>`.

 Use the up-axis vector when you want the slice plane to be projected to 2D.
 The up-axis vector is a vector that lies in the slice plane and defines a 2D